-Per Binde is associate professor of social anthropology, working part time as researcher at the Deparment of Public Health Siences, University of Stockholm, Sweden.
-For many years, until my formal retirement in 2021, I worked at the University of Gothenburg, at the research center CEFOS and the School of Global Studies.
+Per Binde is associate professor of social anthropology, I am almost fully retired but associated with the Deparment of Public Health Siences, University of Stockholm, Sweden.
+For many years until 2021, I worked at the University of Gothenburg, at the research center CEFOS and the School of Global Studies.

 I have focused on gambling studies since 2001.
 My interest in gambling is broad, including regulation and problem gambling, but with a focus on the cultural dimensions of gambling and its social contexts.